ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/perform-debugging.md

 # Perform debugging
 The debugging experience of the Ballerina VS Code extension provides multiple options and features to debug Ballerina applications.

+The VS Code extension provides three types of sessions (i.e., program, test, and remote)to debug your Ballerina code.

 ## Debug using CodeLens

 The Ballerina extension provides multiple options to debug Ballerina applications and the most convenient way will be using the context-aware debug CodeLens support.

-However, if you require launching debug sessions with additional configurations (i.e., program arguments, environment variables), you can use the `launch.json` configurations.
+You can use CodeLens for program and test debug sessions as shown in the sections below.

 !!!
 Info
+    If you require launching debug sessions with additional configurations (i.e., program arguments, environment variables), or to start a remote debug session, you can use the `launch.json` configurations.
 For more information, see [Debug using configurations](#debug-using-configurations).

 ### Program debug sessions